NeelGandhi24295/Data-Analyst-Career-Exploration-Revealing-Insights-and-Trends-with-Python-Scripts/README.md

 3. Availability of remote job options and specialized degree requirements for these roles
 4. Companies that actively hired data analysts in 2023.

-### 📈 1.The Job Market for Various Data-Related Roles in India
+### 📈 1.The Job Market for Various Data-Related Roles in India📈

 The first question that often arises when considering a career change is the number of job postings and the demand for the new role.
 To address this, I analyzed the number of positions posted in 2023 for data-oriented roles.